licel/jcardsim/sitedocs/quick_start_guide_simulator_api.md

+## Quick Start Guide: API
-jCardSim is intended for rapid prototyping of Java Card applications and unit testing.

-There are three ways to use the simulator:
+jCardSim provides an API for rapid prototyping of Java Card applications and unit testing.
+There are three different ways it can be used:

- - Using the Simulator API
- - Using the `javax.smartcardio` API
+ - the `CardSimulator` class
+ - the `CardTerminalSimulator` class (for applications that use `javax.smartcardio`)
- - Using the remote API
+ - the `JavaCardRemoteInterface` interface

-### Using the Simulator API
+### Using the `CardSimulator` class

-Working with the simulator:

 	// 1.
 Create simulator
 	CardSimulator simulator = new CardSimulator();